Learning-To-Measure: In-Context Active Feature Acquisition: Appendix

-\begin{remark} For this theorem, the loss can average over the state distribution at step \(t\), denoted \(d_t^{\tilde\pi_\theta}(\cdot \mid \mathcal T)\), obtained by rolling out the (blocked) policy \(\tilde\pi_\theta\) for \(t\) steps from the initial law \(d_0(\cdot \mid \mathcal T)\) induced by \(p_\mathcal{T}(X,R,Y)\).
+\begin{remark} For this theorem, the loss can average over the state distribution at step \(t\), denoted \(d_t^{\tilde\pi_\theta}(\cdot \mid \tau)\), obtained by either sampling uniformly over available states, or rolling out the (blocked) policy \(\tilde\pi_\theta\) for \(t\) steps from the initial law \(d_0(\cdot \mid \tau)\) induced by \(P_\tau(X,R,Y)\).
 The choice of \(d_t\) is flexible (with caveats) and should have sufficient overlap with the intended deployment state distribution.
 Note that the per-state argmax (the optimal acquisition action at each step) does not change regardless of the outer state distribution. \end{remark}

-\begin{proposition} (Surrogate optimality for greedy CMI) For a given task $\mathcal{T}$, consider the population objective (Eq.~\ref{eq:loss} with cross-entropy loss).
-Then any joint minimizer $(\theta^\star,\phi^\star)$ of $\mathcal{L}$ satisfies: \begin{enumerate} \item $\phi^\star$ is Bayes-optimal: $f_{\phi^\star}(\cdot \mid \underline{X}_t)=p_{\mathcal{T}}(Y\mid \underline{X}_t)$; \item $\pi_{\theta^\star}$ places all its mass on actions that maximize the conditional mutual information
+\begin{proposition} (Surrogate optimality for greedy CMI) For a given task $\tau$, consider the population objective (Eq.~\ref{eq:loss} with cross-entropy loss).
+Then any joint minimizer $(\theta^\star,\phi^\star)$ of $\mathcal{L}$ satisfies: \begin{enumerate} \item $\phi^\star$ is Bayes-optimal: $f_{\phi^\star}(\cdot \mid \underline{X}_t)=P_{\tau}(Y\mid \underline{X}_t)$; \item $\pi_{\theta^\star}$ places all its mass on actions that maximize the conditional mutual information

 i.e. $\pi_{\theta^\star}(j\mid \underline{x}_t)>0$ only if $j$ is a greedy-CMI maximizer.
 If the maximizer is unique, $\pi_{\theta^\star}$ is a point mass on that action. \end{enumerate} \end{proposition}